framedsc/Sitesource/markdown/GameGuides/MinecraftJE.md

 `/time set [number]` | sets <abbr title="0 for sunrise, 6000 for noon, 12000 for sunset, 16000 for night">time of day</abbr>
 `/kill @e[type=!player]` | kills all mobs

 Spectator mode can be very helpful as you can noclip through blocks and change fly speed with the scrollwheel.
+It also stops shaderpacks from rendering your shadow.

 Some worlds you download may not come with cheats enabled, preventing the use of these commands.
 You'll need a save editor like [NBTExplorer](https://www.minecraftforum.net/forums/mapping-and-modding-java-edition/minecraft-tools/1262665-nbtexplorer-nbt-editor-for-windows-and-mac) to edit the world file and enable cheats.
 NBTExplorer should find your save files by default.
 Open the downloaded map's folder, open `level.dat` and look for `allowCommands`.
 Change that to `1`, then *Save All Modified Tags* (third icon in the top row).